tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 - `Action3` requires `Policy1`, `Policy2`, `Policy3` and `Policy4`

-Here is how to apply a policy in [Minimal API](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview) end point.
+Policies can also be used in [Minimal API](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview) end points.

 ```
 app.MapGet("/get-item", () => { ...})